Sorry, you need to enable JavaScript to visit this website.

 Environmental events

-• Patient or staff death or serious disability associated with an electric shock in the course of a patient care process in a health care setting
+• Patient or staff death or serious disability associated with an electric shock in the course of a patient care process in a healthcare setting

 • Any incident in which a line designated for oxygen or other gas to be delivered to a patient contains no gas, the wrong gas, or is contaminated by toxic substances

-• Patient or staff death or serious injury associated with a burn incurred from any source in the course of a patient care process in a health care setting
+• Patient or staff death or serious injury associated with a burn incurred from any source in the course of a patient care process in a healthcare setting

 Radiologic events